michael-swift/michael-swift.github.io/_posts/2024-03-11-rna-obelisks.md

 ## novel viroid-like entities revealed by computational biology

 These authors _would_ write this paper, and I mean that in the good way.
-Andy Fire, who is famous for an deeply thoughtful career in RNA biology.
-Ami Bhatt is a world-class researcher at Stanford who leads a group that generates and interprets micro-biome sequencing data.
-What is most interesting to me is the participation of Robert C. Edgar on the paper — he is, as far as I am aware, the only “independent researcher” in biology that is respected.
-His open-source software MUSCLES its way into most phylogenetic analyses.
+We have Andy Fire, who is famous for a deeply thoughtful career in RNA biology.
+We have Ami Bhatt: a world-class researcher who leads a group that generates and interprets micro-biome sequencing data.
+We also have the participation of Robert C. Edgar on the paper — he is, as far as I am aware, the only “independent researcher” in biology that is respected.
+His open-source software MUSCLES its way into many a phylogenetic analysis.
 Plus I like his style:

 [![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fd57360b0-bebf-43f2-a9e8-e97efb39c9f2_1698x940.png)](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fd57360b0-bebf-43f2-a9e8-e97efb39c9f2_1698x940.png)this is the platonic case of a dude who got rich by selling a tech company in the late 90s
 <!--more-->